maxludden/supergene-v2/books/book06/md/chapter-2071.md

 The red cloud didn’t hesitate, though.
 It maintained course, still flying with blinding speed.
 The knife silks cut it to ribbons, but those ribbons gathered back into one cottony cloud.
 Then it presented Han Sen the shape of a thumbs down.

 “That stupid cloud is strong!”
 Han Sen thought.
-“That’s f*cking creepy.”
+“That’s fucking creepy.”

 It was incredibly fast, and its body could be shattered.
 Han Sen wasn’t sure how that thing could be caught.